 - Maroon polo

 - Navy blue polo

 - White polo

-- ALL polos must either be plain (solid with no logo) or an NBCP polo purchased from the school.
+- ALL polos must either be plain (solid with no logo) or an NBCP polo purchased from the PTSO.

+When the weather gets cold students can wear a zippered sweatshirt (solid with no logo) that matches the school polo colors.
+Students must also wear their polo under the sweatshirt.